Q. What insurances does OCH Health System accept?

 Q. Were you previously named Doctors Hospital?

 A. Yes, we were formerly known as Doctors Hospital.
-On July 1, 2008 we started doing business as OCH Health System.
-Our healthcare system now encompasses one hospitals and 17 clinics located throughout the Ozarks.
+Our healthcare system now encompasses one hospital and 17 clinics located throughout the Ozarks.

 Q. What type of a hospital is OCH Health System?